delton137/delton137.github.io/_posts/2017-09-17-DIY-drug-discovery-using-machine-learning-to-predict-solubility.md

 </div>
 </div>

-Next we do grid searches to tune the hyperparameters of the KernelRidge, Ridge, GaussianProcessRegressor, and RandomForestRegressor models in sci-kit-learn:
+Next we do grid searches to tune the hyperparameters of the KernelRidge, Ridge, GaussianProcessRegressor, and RandomForestRegressor models in scikit-learn:

 <div class="cell border-box-sizing code_cell rendered">
 <div class="input">